anandmuralidhar24/SimpleVRAndroid/README.md

 A blog describing this project: http://www.anandmuralidhar.com/blog/android/simple-vr

-The project will run on Android devices that have both a gyroscope and an accelerometer.
-It also requires devices with ABI armeabi-v7a.
+The project will run on Android devices with a gyroscope and an accelerometer.
+The devices should have ABI armeabi-v7a.

 License
 -------